 Determination of the glycoforms of human chorionic gonadotropin b-core fragment by matrix-assisted laser desoption/ionisation time of flight mass spectrometry

-Jacoby, Eli S., Kicman, Andrew T., Laidler, Paul and Iles, Ray K. (2000) Determination of the glycoforms of human chorionic gonadotropin b-core fragment by matrix-assisted laser desoption/ionisation time of flight mass spectrometry.
+Jacoby, Eli S. and Kicman, Andrew T. and Laidler, Paul and Iles, Ray K. (2000) Determination of the glycoforms of human chorionic gonadotropin b-core fragment by matrix-assisted laser desoption/ionisation time of flight mass spectrometry.
 Clinical Chemistry, 46 (11). pp. 1796-1803.
 ISSN 0009-9147

 |Date Deposited:||21 May 2009 08:21|